Principal Investigator

 Beyza Ozbaran

 Beyza is a chemical engineering undergraduate student currently working on the production and testing of conductive proteins derived from M13 bacteriophage.
-She is one of the recipients of a scholarship from the CREATE SEED (Sustainable Electronics and Eco-Design) program for the summer 2024.
+She was a recipient of a scholarship from the CREATE SEED (Sustainable Electronics and Eco-Design) program for the summer 2024, and is a recipient of a SURE award for the summer 2025.
 She’s hoping to use her passion for bioelectronics to create a more sustainable future.
 In her free time, she likes to go on long walks, read, and draw while listening to music.

 +